-7 Results
+7 RESULTS

 Our approach works well on a variety of test cases, spanning several model types including offices, hotels, and university buildings.
 For the largest models, total processing time to compute an extruded 3D model from 2D wall samples is under 10 seconds.
-Most of this time is spent on carving interior triangles, which can be performed real-time in a streaming manner during data acquisition, which typically lasts several minutes.
+Most of this time is spent on carving interior triangles, which can be performed in a streaming manner during data acquisition, which typically lasts several minutes, resulting in a real-time approach.